-- 4.2.1 The Foundation Trust is to prepare annual reports and submit them to NHSI.
-The reports are to give: - a) information on any steps taken by the Foundation Trust to secure that (taken as a whole) the actual membership of its public constituencies and of the classes of the staff constituency is representative of those eligible for such membership; and - b) any other information NHSI requires. - 4.2.2 The Foundation Trust is to comply with any decision NHSI makes as to: - a) the form of the reports; - b) when the reports are to be submitted; - c) the periods to which the reports are to relate.
+- 4.2.1 The Foundation Trust is to prepare annual reports and send_submit_them to MonitorNHSI.
+The reports are to give: - a) information on any steps taken by the Foundation Trust to secure that (taken as a whole) the actual membership of its public constituencies and of the classes of the staff constituency is representative of those eligible for such membership; and - b) any other information Monitor NHSI requires. - 4.2.2 The Foundation Trust is to comply with any decision MonitorNHSI makes as to: - a) the form of the reports; - b) when the reports are to be sent to himsubmitted; - c) the periods to which the reports are to relate.